pubkey/rxdb/docs-src/rx-collection.md

 ### schema
 The schema defines how your data looks and how it should be handled.
 You can pass a RxSchema object or a simple javascript-object from which the schema will be generated.

-### pouchSettings
-You can pass settings directly to the [pouchdb database create options](https://pouchdb.com/api.html#options) through this property.

 ### ORM-functions
 With the parameters `statics`, `methods` and `attachments`, you can define ORM-functions that are applied to each of these objects that belong to this collection.
 See [ORM/DRM](./orm.md).